Litterers should face hard choice: 30 days on trash patrol or 30 days in jail

+News item from the May 5, 2021 issue of the Chickasaw Journal: Clean Sweep 2021 – the start of a long-term project to spruce up the town of New Houlka – was held Saturday May 1, from 9 a.m. – noon.
+The area cleaned up included Highway 32 running through Houlka, as well as a portion of the road east of the Community Center.
+At least 30 participants turned out, and had picked up 72 bags of trash by noon.

-There would be a lot less unsightly roadside trash if slobs took their trash home with them instead of throwing it out on the roadside.
+Seventy- two bags of trash is a lot.
+There wouldn’t be any if slobs took their trash home with them instead of throwing it out on the roadside.

 How to bring that goal to pass?